 A writing course designed to develop ease of expression.
 The finer shades of meaning of words: idioms, synonyms, and paronyms.
 Conducted in Spanish.
+Credits: 3.
+Contact Hours: 3 hr./wk.

 SPANE 3300E - Advanced Spanish Grammar

 A selected review of Spanish grammar.
 Particular emphasis on language problems that arise in the high school classroom.